 We were talking about it recently, home optics is another clear illustration of this market shift .
 Particularly suitable for people with reduced mobility and dependency, it can offer a saving of time and comfort to the elderly for whom moving has become a constraint.
-Home optics is booming and combines competitive pricing with innovation and quality of service.
+In-house optics is booming, combining competitive rates with innovation and quality of service.

-In the midst of the debate over the issuance of prescriptions for visual disorders, the profession of optometrist could also tend to develop.
+In the midst of a debate about the issuance of prescriptions for visual disorders, the profession of optometrist could also tend to develop.
 It could offer an alternative in terms of visual examinations and equipment adapted to everyday life.

 High-tech equipment for the elderly

 Seniors today are a majority to find it preferable to grow old in their home rather than retirement home.
 To make this possible, the optical industry now offers equipment dedicated to preserving autonomy and improving comfort .